 On my recent summer vacation, I did what felt natural when our group of seven arrived at the house: I made a meal plan and took charge of cooking.
-The goal for the week was easy, low-effort, family-friendly meals that left us with ample leftovers to nibble in the backyard and cart to the beach.
+My goal for the week was easy, low-effort, family-friendly meals that left us with ample leftovers to nibble in the backyard and cart to the beach for lunch.

-Here are 10 of my favorite recipe for easy vacation cooking when it's time to feed a crowd.
+Here are 11 of my favorite recipes for easy vacation cooking when it’s time to feed a crowd.

-I made this on a recent family vacation and it was just as much a hit hot off the grill , at the dinner table as it was when we ate the cold leftovers at the beach the next day.
+This will be just as much of a hit hot off the grill, as it is when you eat the cold leftovers at the beach the next day.
 The more time you can let the chicken soak in the pickle brine, the better.

 This vacation staple is even better when you mix everything together the night before, so all that’s left to do in the morning is pop the casserole in the oven.